 8. Wanandege SACCO

 The SACCO is open to all members from both the aviation industry and other non-related companies.
 Members of the SACCO can access loans up to three times their savings.
-The loan period does not exceed four years and an interest of 1% per month with a reducing balance is charged.
+The loan period does not exceed four years, and interest of 1% per month with a reducing balance is charged.

 9. Harambee SACCO